Getting started with the SwiftUI NavigationSplitView

 }

-As you can see below, applying an accent color will affect all content, including the sidebar button, the sidebar list and the detail content buttons:
+As you can see below, this will affect all content, including the sidebar button, the sidebar list, and the detail content buttons:

 A screenshot of an iPad with a green accent color applied

-You can stop the accent color from being used in the detail screen buttons by applying a global tint color:
+You can stop the accent color from being used in the detail screen by applying a global tint:

 struct ContentView: View {